 BLOOR: It kind of took that burden off my shoulders.

-JEFFRYE HOFFMAN: Arguably we owe a special debt of gratitude and financial support for veterans.
+JEFFREY HOFFMAN: Arguably, we owe a special debt of gratitude in financial support for veterans.

 HILLARD: Jeffrey Hoffman is the dean of students at Art Center.
 He says the Ahmanson Veteran Scholarship Initiative helps level the financial playing field for veterans.
 And the school benefits as well.